utah-cs4470-sp23/class/assignment4/README.md

 may differ in the order in which flattened statements appear, and it may differ in choices of temporary variables.
-In other words, your output must meet the requirements for flattened code that are listed in this part of the assignment, but it need to be syntactically identical to our output.
+In other words, your output must meet the requirements for flattened code that are listed in this part of the assignment, but it does not need to be syntactically identical to our output.

 **For a small amount of extra credit:** Instead of printing `time:`